 Plus trees are isolated trees in the forest and cannot fulfill the seed requirements of large scale plantation activity.
 Furthermore, it is not advisable to have dependency solely on few plus trees on account of their vulnerability to damage by many factors, particularly biotic ones.
 However, in order to meet the seed requirement of large areas, seed orchards or seed production area or seed stand are established from the seeds obtained from plus trees.
-Seed production area or seed stand is defined as, "a crop of vigorously growing middle-aged to mature trees of good quality, properly thinned and left to contain trees of good vigor and well developed crowns, with clear boles and managed exclusively for seed collection (Khanna, 1999)".
-Only those areas are selected as seed stand or seed production area, following operations are generally undertaken:
+Seed production area or seed stand is defined as, "a crop of vigorously growing middle-aged to mature trees of good quality, properly thinned and left to contain trees of good vigour and well developed crowns, with clear boles and managed exclusively for seed collection (Khanna, 1999)".
+Only those areas are selected as seed stand where the proportion of desirable trees is high.
+After selection of the seed stand or seed production area, following operations are generally undertaken:

-- The best phenotypes are identified and distinctly marked with paint in circle.
+- The best phenotypes are identified and distinctly marked with a paint in circle.
 The remaining trees are removed or marked with different paint so that they may be removed in future.
-Thus, only the best phenotypes are retained for seed production. - If there is congestion even after removal of inferior trees, the selected trees are properly thinned so that the trees retained have sufficient space to develop good crowns so as to maximize seed production. - Inferior trees in vicinity are removed in order to prevent cross pollination.
+Thus, only the best phenotypes are retained for seed production. - If there is congestion even after removal of inferior trees, the selected trees are properly thinned so that the trees retained have sufficient space to develop good crowns so as to maximize seed production.

+Inferior trees in vicinity are removed in order to prevent cross pollination.
 This is usually obtained by creating an isolation strip of width 100 to 150 m around the seed stand and all the inferior trees of this strip are removed.

-8.4.2 Seed production- seed tree and seed orchard
+6.4.2 Seed production- seed tree and seed orchard